-19.1 The Academy recognises that parents and carers have a vital role to play in the development of the pupil, as stated in the 2015 Code of Practice 'the importance of the child or young person, and the child's parents, participating as fully as possible in decisions, and being provided with the information and support necessary to enable participation in those decisions' is something that must be taken into account.'
+19.1 The academy recognises that parents and carers have a vital role to play in the development of the pupil, as stated in the 2015 Code of Practice 'the importance of the child or young person, and the child's parents, participating as fully as possible in decisions, and being provided with the information and support necessary to enable participation in those decisions' is something that must be taken into account.'

-We recognise that parents are the true "experts" about their child.
-We therefore strive, at all times, to work in partnership with parents to ensure that the special needs of the pupil are met appropriately.
+The academy also recognises that parents are the true "experts" in matters related to their child.
+The academy, therefore, strives at all times to work in partnership with parents to ensure that the special needs of the pupil are met appropriately.
 To this end, we aim to meet these objectives:

 - Parents/Carers will be involved in the review of this policy - Parents will be informed of the existence of this policy which is published on the academy website - Parents will always be fully involved in the process of placing a pupil on the SEND register - Parents of pupils causing concern will be advised of the nature of the school's concern and will be invited to Initial Reviews to contribute to action planning for their child - Parents will be invited to all ESSP/SSP Reviews.
-Should parents be unable to attend reviews, alternative appointments will be offered, where possible - The school will endeavour, either through its own resources or through local services, to provide translators and translated reports for parents, where appropriate - Mossbourne Community Academy will provide reassurance and advice for parents who feel anxious that their child may have special needs - The academy will make every effort to inform parents about people or organisations, both within and without school, who might be of interest or assistance to them
+Should parents be unable to attend reviews, alternative appointments will be offered, where possible - The academy will endeavour, either through its own resources or through local services, to provide translators for parents and will also, where necessary, endeavour to ensure parents are able to access digital translation - Mossbourne Community Academy will provide reassurance and advice for parents who feel anxious that their child may have special needs - The academy will make every effort to inform parents about people or organisations, both within and outside of the academy, who might be of interest or assistance to them